Victoria-27/developer-exercise/README.md

 Below is a list of table and storage created in the Supabase project:

-- `profile`: Description of table 1.
+- `profile`: this table stores the user data.
-- `savedpictures`: Description of bucket.
+- `savedpictures`: this bucket is used to save the uploaded profile picture of each user.

 ## System Requirements